 Happy Easter everybody!
-Last month, my and my friends are planning to have a holy week vacation in Puerto Galera, or probably the more proximal Batangas beaches to relax and unwind.
+Last month, my and my friends planned to have a holy week vacation in Puerto Galera, or probably to the more proximal Batangas beaches to relax and unwind.
 It was a much needed getaway since we seldom see each other these past few weeks due to busy work schedule.
 But how can one relax in a crowded beach where everybody wants to have fun and party at night.
 As traditional and conservative as it may seem, a Visita Iglesia (latin for Church Visit) is more apt.
 For those who doesn't know how that works, it is simply visiting one, seven or fourteen churches and praying the 14 stations of the cross, spread among the visited churches if 7 or 14.
 Our original plan is to visit the Bulacan churches first thing in the morning on a Maundy Thursday, but we barely left northern Manila because the traffic is already thick.
 We headed back to Quezon City and had our first church.

 "Jesus is condemned to death."